mindkin/hourfleet/docs/configure.md

 The Web App will still need to be configured to work the way your business does, and tailored to look like your business.

-You can see an example of what your web app will look like at [What Is In The Box](inthebox.html)
+You can see an example of what your web app will look like at: [Demo Car Share](https://demo.hourfleet.com)

 ## What is a Network Operator?